History of Jamaica in Timeline

 In 1999 the total visitor arrivals was 2 million, an increase of 100,000 from the previous year.

-1999: Nominal GDP lowered
+1999: Nominal GDP lowers

 In 1999, nominal GDP lowered to 4½ percent of GDP.

-1999: Portland Bight Protected Area designated
+1999: Designation of Portland Bight Protected Area

 In 1999, the Portland Bight Protected Area was designated.

-2000: Nominal GDP at 4½ percent
+2000: Nominal GDP lowers

-In 2000, nominal GDP was at 4½ percent of GDP.
+In 2000, nominal GDP lowered to 4½ percent of GDP.

-2001: Finsac divests restored banks and companies
+2001: Finsac divests banks and companies

-2001: Digicel Granted Licence
+2001: Digicel granted licence

-2002: FLOW upgraded to GSM
+2002: FLOW upgrades to GSM

-In 2002, FLOW (formerly "LIME") upgraded to GSM after beginning with the TDMA standard.
+In 2002, FLOW (formerly LIME) upgraded to GSM.

-2002: PNP retains power in the general election
+2002: PNP victory in general election

 Patterson's third consecutive victory came in the 2002 Jamaican general election, when the PNP retained power, but with a reduced seat majority of 34 seats to 26.